Basement Reading Room Benefits

 If you already have a collection of books, verify which ones you want to keep.
 Maybe there are some that you could donate, for example, to a local school.
 Throw away all moldy books, as they can spread humidity on your entire collection.

-You can group your books by topics, by authors, by alphabetical order, or even by color if you wish.
+You can group your books by topics, authors, alphabetical order, or even color if you wish.
 As long as you know how the system works, it’s all allowed.
 After all, it’s your library.